junyuan-chen/NonlinearSystems.jl/README.md

 ## Roadmap

-The development of NonlinearSystems.jl is still in an early stage.
 At this moment, only trust-region methods are considered and the linear problem involved in each iteration is only solved by dense matrix factorization.

-The following features will be added in future:

-- Support for sparse Jacobian matrices
-- Support for conducting linear algebra on GPUs
+The package is intended to be lightweight.

 ## References